sberl/supersid/docs/SuperSIDonRaspi.md

 There are three arguments that can be used with supersid.py
 Using -r will allow supersid.py to read an existing csv file and add new data to it.
 This can be useful in the event of a power outage.
 Using -c will allow you to specify a cfg file
 Using -v will allow you to specify a different viewer than the one that is listed in your cfg file.
-Option are either text or tk.
+Options are either text or tk

 ## 8) SD Card Backup